Planning Your Deployment

 Tableau Server supports several types of SSO solutions: OpenID, SAML, and Kerberos.
 We don't include explicit instructions for how to configure any of these SSO solutions in this guide.
-But it's important to understand how the decision about whether to use Active Directory or local authentication affects SSO:
+But it's important to understand how the decision about whether to use Active Directory, LDAP directory, or local authentication affects SSO:

 For more information about these options, see the links at the end of this chapter.

 Another factor to consider before you run setup is data access.
 Understanding how your users will access data is important for these deployment variables: